 Learning is fun when it is social.
 In this session, participants

-learning in and out of the classroom using their computers
+and out of the classroom using their computers and/or smart

-and/or smart phones.
-The focus will be on tools that enhance
+phones.
+The focus will be on tools that enhance student

 Grammar for TESOL aims to provide some general theoretical and practical knowledge of grammar as well as some suggested tasks for beginner and experienced TESOL teachers to apply their understanding of that knowledge as they prepare for more interactive grammar lessons.